Worried about not having enough money to retire in Canada? You’re not alone.

-Here’s a simplified example, which doesn’t take into account any investment losses or gains, but will help give you an idea of how to estimate your retirement number:
+Here’s a very simplified example, which doesn’t take into account any investment losses or gains, plus assumes a 0% rate of return in retirement so it’s likely an overestimation, but this will help give you an idea of how to estimate your retirement number:

 Saving vs Investing for Retirement

 If you are only saving your money in a bank account, it’s going to be very difficult for you to hit your retirement goals.
-Most of the major banks have very low-interest rates well below 0.5%, which won’t even keep pace with inflation.
-With online High-Interest Savings Accounts (HISA) like EQ Bank, you can get a better interest rate of 1.70%.
+Most of the major banks in Canada have extremely low savings rates.

-Compare this to if you invest in the stock market.
-The U.S S&P 500 index returned 12.1% on average for the 40 years ended on December 31, 2019 (in CAD), and the TSX index returned 8.8% on average for the same period.
+Compare this to if you are investing in the stock market.
+The U.S. S&P 500 index returned 12.1% on average for the 40 years that ended on December 31, 2019 (in CAD), and the TSX index returned 8.8% on average for the same period.